An introduction to the confusing world of plant names

-After two years foraging I decided to enrol on a herbal medicine degree to learn more about the effects the plants I was picking have on the human body.
+After two years foraging I decided to enrol on a herbal medicine degree to learn more about the effects that the plants I was picking have on the human body.
 For my first exam I studiously learnt around 100 scientific names of medicinal plants.
-Equipped with my new found mental bank of names I thought I had reached a point where I could talk about plants more precisely, and find out information about a particular species from around the world.
+Equipped with my new-found mental bank of names I thought I had reached a point where I could talk about plants more precisely and find out information about a particular species from around the world.
 But I soon found out it is not always that simple.

 At the university where I study there is a herbal medicine clinic where students can observe consultations with patients and assist in the preparation of their medicines in the pharmacy.
 The most common form of medicine is a tincture, an alcoholic extract of a plant, and bottles of these extracts are organised alphabetically by scientific name in the pharmacy.

 One day when I was looking for a tincture of milk thistle (Silybum marianum (L.) Gaertn.)
 I could not find it in the ‘S’ section.
 Someone then suggested I look under ’C’ where I found a bottle labelled ‘Milk thistle – Carduus marianus’.
 It turned out Carduus marianus L. was the scientific name for milk thistle for many years, but that it was later changed to Silybum marianum (L.) Gaertn.
 The manufacturer was still using the old name to label their product.